loveehingorani/Traffic_congestion_using_image_processing/README.md

 # Traffic_congestion_using_image_processing

 This is a project in which a pretrained detection model to detect bikes and cars in a frame is used.
-A video fraame is siezed first and then using these models detect the staring and ending bounding box coordinates.
+A video frame is siezed first and then using these models detect the staring and ending bounding box coordinates.

 bikes.py - This file will only detect two-whellers in an video. cars.py - This detects four or more whellers from video.